Education Savings Program: Choose the Future!

 One way you can start to save for your child’s education after high school is through an RESP.
-This is a special kind of savings account, where money is put aside for your child’s post-secondary education journey.
+This is a special kind of savings plan, where money is put aside for your child’s post-secondary education journey.
 Money can be added by you, family members, or friends.
 The Government of Canada can also add some extra savings.

 Why open an RESP?

 This money can be used for going to university, college, trade school and more!
 An RESP can help pay for tuition, textbooks, living expenses and the list goes on.
 RESPs can be used for full-time or part-time studies.
-Accounts can stay open for up to 36 years – this means your child does not have to attend post-secondary right after high school.
+Plans can stay open for up to 36 years – this means your child does not have to attend post-secondary right after high school.

 The point is – RESPs are flexible and your child has many options for how to use the money to help them succeed!